Bluescape/helm-chart/helm-chart-sources/bluescape-monitoring-dashboards/templates/README.md

 ## yaml2json and json2yaml

-These scripts are in [1][ops scripts repo] and require ruby installed on your laptop.
+These scripts are in [ops scripts repo][1] and require ruby installed on your laptop.